Providing the Tools for Financial Wellbeing: Resources for Domestic Violence Services

 • Housing Instability, Homelessness

-• Being forced into unwise, dishonest or criminal behaviour in order to afford necessities.
+• Being pressured into risky or illegal behaviour to afford basic necessities

-Project partners Safe Ireland estimate that that over 90% of victims of domestic violence in Ireland also experience financial abuse and improving financial awareness is a key enabler for victims to move on in their lives.
+Project partner Safe Ireland estimates that that over 90% of victims of domestic violence in Ireland also experience financial abuse and improving financial awareness is a key enabler for victims to move on in their lives.

 Improving financial resilience across